 Reports that include a Matrix Grouping have a Matrix Tab.

 The same information displayed in list format on the Details tab is displayed in a table format, grouped by the groupings in the report on the Matrix Tab.

 Consider including a chart in your reports for impactful dashboards for your executives.
-Charts are an abbreviated way to display the information in a report.
-You can expand a chart element by clicking it, to display the items included in that element.
+Charts are an concise way to display the information in a report.
+You can expand a chart element by clicking it to display the items included in that element.